LampAndMaxAxie/LampAndMaxAxieBot/README.md

 ### Transparency / Developer Donations
 The bot comes with a default 2.5% (0.025) developer donation configured.
 You can decrease/increase this with `&setProperty devDonation 0.04`, for 4% as an example.
 A value of 0 disables it, but please consider supporting us as we've put hundreds of payless hours into this project.

-### Scholar Import Script
-The script `importScholars.py` depends on: `config.cfg`, `import.txt`, and `SecretStorage.py`.
-So make sure your `config.cfg` and `import.txt` are filled out before running it.
-The `SecretStorage.py` really just needs the bot token, since the import script will run as a bot that terminates.

-Explanation of `import.txt`:
-seedNum: refers to which seedphrase this wallet is on.
-If you only have one seedphrase, then every row should have a `1` here.
-accountNum: refers to which wallet on the seedphrase is used.
-For example, the top wallet on the ronin extension would be `1`.
-Make sure you don't count any imported hardware wallets.
-discordID: the scholar's discord ID
-scholarShare: the scholar share, between 0.01 to 1.00

-The bot does not yet use seed phrases, this data entry is just in preparation for when `SecretStorage.py` of private keys becomes obsolete and we switch to encrypted seed phrase mnemonics instead, which we will index by seed phrase and wallet order on that seed phrase.

-To run the import, just do `python3 importScholars.py`